General Position Summary

 - BA/S or equivalent in relevant field required; MA/S preferred.

-- 7-10 years of field experience in international relief and development programs, including demonstrable success in managing (large, complex, transitional) development programs.
+- 7-10 years of field experience in international relief and development programs, including demonstrable success in managing legacy development programs focused on market systems and resilience

 - 5 years of senior-level leadership, capacity building and field management experience.